International Women’s Day has become slightly more popular in Ireland over the past couple of years. This is mostly due to social media.

 It’s not that they are against the holiday.
 It’s just that they never knew it existed in the first place.

-Over the years, Irish men have celebrated the women in their life on other days.
+Over the years, Irish men have celebrated the women in their lives on other days.

 - Valentine’s Day.